 10) Remember that you are not your book.
 It just feels like it sometimes.
 The difficulty is that to put in your 10,000 hours, your million words, the mastery-gaining slog, you have to behave as if quite a lot of your self is writing-shaped - and at the moment, that means this book.

 For the short term, it might be worth setting this project totally aside for a while, and starting something else, which has less riding on it and is more fun.
 Chances are you'll come back to this one refreshed, and with a calmer and more balanced view of it.
 And if you start wondering whether to give up on the book or go on, this post might help.

 For the longer term, I'd suggest developing some other outlets for your creative energy - other writing forms, or some other craft or art - so that even if the writing's hit a rough patch something else is being satisfying.
 It helps me a lot that even when the writing is being utterly pants and the industry miserable, I can trust that my teaching will probably go OK.
-I have friends who dress-make, or sail, or garden, to keep a similar balance.
+I have friends who dress-make, or sail, or garden or take photographs, to keep a similar balance.
 What might be the equivalent for you?

 11) If everything about your writing is awful and no, you are not OK in a less specific, more global sense, and nothing works at all, you're not in a state to take direct, practical action about writing.
 You need to take care of yourself first, until you have more energy and bandwidth.